liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 same `t` function as before, but also exposes a function `setLanguage` in order to change the language the "React way" (in a way React can detect and trigger updates for).
 Let's break it down.

+### Creating the context

+First, you need to create the context that will be consumed in order to use the
+localization:

 ```jsx{3-6}
 import React from 'react';